Knotx/knotx/README.md

 java -jar knotx-server-XXX-fat.jar -conf <path-to-server-configuration.json>
 ```

-For production set up you might need to configure logger according to your needs.
-You can start each of the verticle specifying path to the logback logger configuration via system property.
+For production setup you might need to configure a logger according to your needs.
+You can start each of the verticles specifying a path to the logback logger configuration via a system property.
 ```
 java -Dlogback.configurationFile=<full-path-to-logback-configuration-file> -jar XXX
 ```
-Please refer to [LOGBack manual](http://logback.qos.ch/manual/index.html) for a details how to configure logger.
+Please refer to [LOGBack manual](http://logback.qos.ch/manual/index.html) for details on how to configure the logger.

 ### Remarks
-For clustering testing purposes you can start also a separate verticle with repository and services mocks.
+For clustering testing purposes you can also start a separate verticle with repository and services mocks.
 In order to do so, run the following commands:
 ```
 $ cd knotx-example/knotx-mocks
 $ java -jar target/knotx-mocks-XXXX-far.jar -conf src/main/resources/knotx-mocks.json